Common Signs Your Brakes Need Repair

 A grinding noise when braking usually indicates the brake pads have worn down completely.
 When this happens, metal components grind against each other, which can damage the brake discs.

-Driving with grinding brakes can quickly turn a simple pad replacement into a much more expensive repair involving discs or calipers.
+Driving with grinding brakes can quickly turn a simple pad replacement into a much more expensive repair involving discs or callipers.
 If you hear grinding, the vehicle should be inspected as soon as possible.

 3. Brake Pedal Feels Soft or Spongy